jonatheorem/cimplepaint/README.md

-# A simple (cimple) library for drawing in image files in C.
+# A simple (cimple) library for drawing (painting) in ppm image files using C programming language.

 The objective is to have a library in C to make simple drawings.
 Currently the output is a ppm file.
 In the future we will draw to a Xlib